 How to Make Perfect Espresso Crema?
+(The 5 Golden Rules!)

-So we can all agree that for any coffee lover getting the best espresso crema is vital to a great tasting cup and also don’t forget once mastered you'll also get those much deserved home barista crema bragging rights.
-Want to learn how to make crema and become the envy of your friends and colleagues?
-Keep on reading.
+So we can all agree that for any coffee lover getting the best espresso crema is a vital element to a great tasting shot.
+Also, don’t forget once mastered you'll also get those much-deserved barista crema bragging rights - who doesn't want those!
+I do, I DO!

 What is Espresso Crema?

 Before we get ahead of ourselves, what exactly is a crema?
-Lets be honest, if you don’t have any idea then you won’t even know what you are looking for when trying to make a GOOD crema.
+If you don’t have any idea by now, then honestly you won’t even know what you are looking for when trying to make a GOOD crema.

 Many new home baristas invest a small fortune on the best espresso machine and then scratch their heads and wonder why they are not getting the perfect crema on each pull.
 Contrary to popular belief the machine is not always to blame, you can have the best machine in the world but if a few other important factors aren’t set in place before you start you’ll struggle to get any crema at all (more on those factors below).